coreable/coreable/README.md

 In the root directory of the repository run in the terminal `npm run deploy`. **THIS WILL TAKE SOMET TIME**.
 Be prepared to wait 20 minutes!

-`npm run deploy` remove the `/dist` folder, then will compile the react application, API and documentation all to the `/dist/` folder and upload it to Google Cloud.
+In the root directory of the repository in the terminal run `npm run deploy` this will remove the `/dist` folder then will compile the react application, API and documentation all to the `/dist/` folder and upload it to Google Cloud.

 ## If docker-compose says the port is already in use